 Fuel Pressure Regulator Replacement Cost

-If you experience 2 or more of the symptoms above, you will likely need to replace your fuel pressure regulator.
-The average cost to replace a fuel pressure regulator will be anywhere from $140 to $380 total.
+If you experience two or more of the symptoms above, you will likely need to replace your fuel pressure regulator.
+The average cost to replace a fuel pressure regulator will be anywhere from $230 to $600 total.

 In most cases, the replacement job can be done on your own if you have some mechanical knowledge since the regulator is not too hard to access.
 But, since you are dealing with fuel, don’t hesitate taking it to a professional mechanic if you don’t feel comfortable doing the job yourself.